 195,000-square-foot casino complex

 The type of gaming is yet to be determined.
-If the casino is approved by the federal government, the Catawba tribe will have to negotiate a compact with the North Carolina state government to establish the type and number of games and the percentage of revenue the Catawba would pay to the state.
+Class II gaming has been approved by the federal government, however, the Catawba tribe will try to negotiate a Class III gaming compact with the North Carolina state government.
+A Class III compact would establish the type and number of games and the percentage of revenue the Catawba would pay to the state.

 A full entertainment center will be built to host concerts and other special events.